srlinuxamericas/ac2-clab/05-install/README.md

 The automation script adds the `docker` group to your `user`, in order for these changes to take effect, log out from the current session and log back in.

-Check that docker is installed and running:
+After logout and login again, check that docker is installed and running:

 ```bash
 docker run --rm hello-world